 We work with England Athletics to support Run and Talk events across England.
 If you'd like see if jogging is right for you, find a run near you on their site.

-You can download our free Get Set to Go plan to help you think about:
+Our free Get Set to Go plan can help you think about:

 Do you use a website, app or other resource that you would recommend to help others be active?
 If so, contact us at [email protected] with details including how it has helped you and we could add it to this page.